city

 How to calculate billable hours

-The legal industry has one thing in common with private jet operators: they typically bill clients in six-minute, 1/10th of an hour, increments.
+As mentioned above, the legal industry has one thing in common with private jet operators: they typically bill clients in six-minute, or 1/10th of an hour increments.
 This makes calculating the cost of any activity a simple mathematical equation (rate x time spent = cost).
 Of course, hourly rates may differ depending on who is working on the matter: partners, associates, paralegals, etc.

 Strategic decisions regarding who at a law firm is doing a task can boost profitability, and simultaneously pass savings onto clients.
 While clerical and administrative tasks like filing documents or making photocopies are generally non-billable, paralegals can bill for the preparation of legal documents, conducting research, and communicating with clients.